 The successful person will: -

-• Be in recovery from substance/alcohol use or had experience of supporting family/friends with recovery from substance/alcohol use
+• Be in recovery from substance/alcohol use for at least one year or had experience of supporting family/friends with recovery from substance/alcohol use

 • Be positive, energetic and inspiring for participants and staff within the service